CLARA, E. Claire Raley Studios for the Performing Arts

 After much discussion and negotiation, Fremont School now is the new creative home for Sacramento’s performing arts community, complete with outdoor performance space.
 The high ceilings and large classrooms perfectly suit rehearsal and teaching needs for Sacramento Ballet, McKeever School of Irish Dance, Sacramento Preparatory Music Academy, and several others.

 On March 17, 2015, the Sacramento City Council approved spending to renovate the building for the performing arts community in Sacramento.
-On May 11, 2015, construction started on the project.
-On March 9, 2016 the project, renamed CLARA Midtown, officially opened.
+On May 11, 2015, Rudolph & Sletten started construction on the project.
+On March 9, 2016 the project – which was renamed CLARA – officially opened.